 Our ancestors and the events that have shaped our past tell us who we are and where we are going.
-The challenges and triumphs of our shared history continue to forge who we are today.
-Our proud Chickasaw culture continues to flourish.
+The challenges and triumphs of our shared history continue to forge who we are today as our proud Chickasaw culture continues to flourish.
 Begin your journey here.

 Jean-Baptiste Le Moyne, or Bienville, was a French explorer of the New World in the 1700s.
 He established himself in Louisiana Territory, where he would remain governor for over 30 years.